Windham County, Vermont

 ** Small accessory buildings may not require a permit and may be exempt from meeting the full side and rear setbacks, but must still meet the front yard setback for your zoning district.
 Please call the zoning administrator for help in deciding what requirements must be met before beginning construction.**

 Thirty days is allowed by State statute for approval of zoning permits and the permit must be displayed for 15 days after issue to allow for appeals before construction may begin, so please plan accordingly.
 Applications to the DRB for a variance or a conditional use permit must be submitted at least 4 weeks before the DRB meeting (usually the 3rd Tuesday of the month).

-Permit applications for zoning can be found here at dummerston.org.
-Just click on “Forms”, to your right.
-Be sure to download the application checklist.
-It will help you to submit a complete application and reduce the chance of any delays in the start of your project.
-The fee schedule is also under “Forms”.
+Permit applications for zoning can be found in the File Cabinet here at the Town website - just click right here.
+An Application Checklist is included with your downloadable application package.
+The Checklist will help you to submit a complete application and reduce the chance of any delays in the start of your project.
+The fee schedule is also in the File Cabinet.
 Please call or stop by the Town Office if you have any questions about the process.
-I have office hours on Tuesdays from 9 to 2:30, or I can be reached at 257-1496 or emailed at firstname.lastname@example.org to make an appointment.